(Inspired by the legendary Nails song “88 lines about 44 women”)

 The most important thing telescopes do is gather light which is why they’re often called light buckets.
 With more light, you can see fainter things or more detail in brighter things.
 The larger the light gathering surface (lens or mirror), the better.
-This is why we try to make telescopes with the largest light gathering surfaces possible, although some folks in Europe are carrying this to extremes.
+This is why we try to make telescopes with the largest light gathering surfaces possible, which is leading to telescopes with mirror diameters of thirty meters or more.

 41).
 Moonlight everywhere: All planets have moons.

 Our planet certainly does.
 Even small bodies such as Pluto and some asteroids have moons.
 It seems straightforward to think that anything in space larger than a zeppelin has a moon.
 The problem is that this isn’t true.
 Two planets have no moons (Mercury and Venus).
 Even if you count Earth’s moon and Mars’ moons, the inner Solar System is pretty sparse on moons.

 Once we reach the outer Solar System, things change dramatically.
 Both Jupiter and Saturn have over sixty moons, and the outer ‘snow giants’ of Uranus and Neptune have a respectable set of known moons – over a dozen each.
 It seems that large planets have plenty of moons, along with rings.
 Rocky worlds like Earth seem to have few or no moons.